roddhjav/pass-update/README.md

             --multiline opiton is specified.

     	Options:
             -c, --clip        Write the password to the clipboard.
             -n, --no-symbols  Do not use any non-alphanumeric characters.
-            -l, --length     Provide a password length.
+            -l, --length <s>  Provide a password length.
             -p, --provide     Let the user specify a password by hand.
             -m, --multiline   Update a multiline password.
+            -i, --include <r> Only update the password that match a regex.
+            -e, --exclude <r> Do not update password that macth a regex.
-            -e, --edit       Edit the password using the default editor.
+            -E, --edit        Edit the password using the default editor.
             -f, --force       Force update.
             -V, --version     Show version information.
             -h, --help        Print this help message and exit.

 More information may be found in the pass-update(1) man page.
 ```